 There are pending in courts within the Commonwealth various suits in which the Commonwealth is a defendant.
-In the opinion of the Attorney General, no litigation is pending or, to the Attorney General's knowledge, threatened which is likely to result, either individually or in the aggregate, in final judgments against the Commonwealth that would materially affect its financial condition.
-For a description of certain litigation affecting the Commonwealth, see the Information Statement under the heading "LEGAL MATTERS."
+In the opinion of the Attorney General, no litigation is pending or, to her knowledge, threatened which is likely to result, either individually or in the aggregate, in final judgments against the Commonwealth that would materially affect its financial condition.
+For a description of certain litigation affecting the Commonwealth, see the Commonwealth Information Statement under the heading "LEGAL MATTERS."